NFOK16000U Food Consumer Research

 Students will have a course challenge consisting of the design a questionnaire, testing it, and using it for online data collection (annonymous data collection).
 Students will apply descriptive statistics (use of means and standard deviation, percentages and confidence intervals), as well as the segmenting of consumers using cluster analysis and profiling clusters with logistic regression using R and R Studio.
 Students will produce a scientific report.

-At the end of the course, students would have designed their own questionaire, they would have carried out a consumer survey online, have analysed their data using the appropriate statistical methods, and have communicated written and orally their research results.
+At the end of the course, students would have designed their own questionaire, they would have carried out a consumer survey online, have analysed their data using the appropriate statistical methods and software (R/R Studio), and have communicated written and orally their research results.

 After the completion of the course the student will have acquired the following knowledge, skills and competences